gmc-code/PC-microbit-micropython/docs/challenges/words.rst

         if button_a.is_pressed():
             display.clear()
             sleep(1000)
-            # clear button Apressing so it can be checked for being pressed again in get_string
+            # clear button A pressing so it can be checked for being pressed again in get_string
             a = button_a.was_pressed()
             currentWord = ...........()
             display.scroll(...........)